 Access info

 Welcome to West End LIVE.
-We aim to offer an accessible and inclusive event and provide the largest accessible viewing area of any event in Trafalgar Square, providing a full view of the stage, BSL interpreter and event screens.
+We aim to offer an accessible and inclusive event and provide the largest accessible viewing area of any event in Trafalgar Square, with full view of the stage, BSL interpreter and event screens.

 Email: WestEndLIVE@westminster.gov.uk